-The has made a remarkable impact through the commitment of substantial funds for E/PO programs and activities over he last decade or more.
+The HPD has made a remarkable impact through the commitment of substantial funds for E/PO programs and activities over he last decade or more.
 E/PO is an important element of flight and research programs, and, moving forward, we envision a more coherent and more integrated set of activities aligned with Heliophysics programmatic content.